Links on Android Authority may earn us a commission. Learn more.

 Initial Philips Hue Hub setup

 Okay, so let’s get your Hub up and working.
-We’ll take this one step at a time, though thankfully the Philips Hue setup process is actually pretty simple.
+We’ll take this one step at a time.
+Luckily, the set-up is pretty easy.
 You don’t need to sign up for any accounts or anything like that.

 - Open the Philips Hue app on your smartphone or tablet.
 After a few moments, the app should notify you of a new device found on your network.
 Simply click the Setup button.

 - From there, the app prompts you to press the big white button on top of your Hub.
 Pressing the button finishes the Hub setup and you can now begin to add lights.

 The initial setup is only really necessary when setting up a Hub.
 Setting up actual lights is basically the same method, but with lights instead of a Hub.
 This works the same way for your first light or your 40th light so there is no special instructions if you have multiple lights.
 Just follow the steps below for each light.

 - Plug your light into its socket if it’s a normal bulb or into the wall if it’s a light strip.
 Wait a moment for the light to turn on and start fading in and out.